AndreiBabinskiy/springTodoList/README.md

 # springTodoList
 List of tasks (todo-list) with the ability to view the list of tasks, add new tasks, edit and delete existing tasks.
-<h2>Task: Create a (todo-list) project using Hibernate, MySQL, Docker, Spring, p6spy, Thymeleaf, HTML/CSS /h2>
+<h4>Task: Create a (todo-list) project using Hibernate, MySQL, Docker, Spring, p6spy, Thymeleaf, HTML-CSS </h4>
 <h2>Technology Stack:</h2>
 <ol>
   <li>Java: Version 18.0.1 Oracle OpenJDK</li>